-We use novel large-scale data from Indeed, a major jobs website, to assess the relationship between workplace wellbeing and firm performance.
-Our measures of employee wellbeing include self-reported job satisfaction, purpose, happiness, and stress, which we aggregate to over 1,600 listed companies in the United States.
-Using company-level employee wellbeing measures to predict firm performance, we find that wellbeing is associated with firm profitability and that companies with the highest levels of wellbeing also subsequently outperform standard benchmarks in the stock market.
+We use novel large-scale data crowdsourced by Indeed, a major jobs website, to assess the relationship between workplace wellbeing and firm performance.
+Our measures of employee wellbeing include self-reported job satisfaction, purpose, happiness, and stress, which we aggregate to 1,782 publicly listed companies in the United States using data from around 1 million employee surveys across these organizations.
+Using company-level employee wellbeing measures to predict firm performance, we show that wellbeing is associated with firm profitability and firm value.
+We find that an investment portfolio of companies with high levels of workplace wellbeing also outperforms standard benchmarks in the stock market.
 Overall, these descriptive results show a strong positive relationship between employee wellbeing and firm performance.
-We discuss a number of limitations to the analyses and point to future directions for further research.
+We discuss how these analyses contribute to this growing area of research, highlight a number of limitations, and point to future directions for further research.

-^{}We thank Thomas Beuchot, Janeane Tolomeo, Anna Choi, Sebastian Buck, and Will Fleming for helpful comments and suggestions.
+\We thank Thomas Beuchot, Janeane Tolomeo, Anna Choi, Sebastian Buck, and Will Fleming for helpful comments and suggestions.
 The employee wellbeing data used in this study are publicly available at the firm-level on the Indeed website.
 We are very grateful to Indeed for generous data sharing and for their partnership in facilitating this research.
 De Neve acknowledges working on this paper while being under contract with Indeed.
 The authors had full discretion over the content of this paper.
 Authors are listed alphabetically.
-Correspondence: Saïd Business School, University of Oxford, Park End St, Oxford OX1 1HP.
-Email: jan-emmanuel.deneve@sbs.ox.ac.uk.